obsidianmd/obsidian-help/en/Customization/Appearance.md

 As a great starting point, once you enable custom CSS, there are lots of community themes contributed by our amazing community that you can easily choose from.

-Once you choose a community theme, you can still add your own tweaks to it by modifying the `obsidian.css` file.
+Once you choose a community theme, you can still add your own tweaks to it by modifying the `obsidian.css` file. (*Note that you may need to create the `obsidian.css` file in your project directory*)

 ### Translucency